georgemitenkov/GSoC-2020/README.md

   implement `mlir-spirv-cpu-runner` (originally my stretch goal).

   I have created a prototype of this runner tool, and all necessary passes for it.
-Please note that the patches for `mlir-spirv-cpu-runner` have not been committed and pushed to the main repository as for now.
+Please note that patches for `mlir-spirv-cpu-runner` have not been committed and pushed to the main repository as for now.

   There is no multi-threading/parallelism involved in the conversion and